jbrucker/guessing-game/README.md

 1. button2 doesn't do anything.
 Write code in GameController to handle button2 press and show the secret number.
 2. Add code to GameController to start a new game when the user guesses the secret.
 Consider two ways to implement this:
-   * show a pop-up dialog box asking if he wants to play a new game (JOptionPane.showConfirmDialog or JOptionPane.showOptionDialog).
+   * show a pop-up dialog box asking if he wants to play a new game.
    * display a question in the game form, and change the labels on button1 and/or button2 for the user's choices (play new game or quit).
 3. Add an "On Action" event handler to the InputField in the UI.
 This way, the user can type his answer and press ENTER instead of clicking the "Submit" button.
    * You can do this either in the FXML form or using code in the `initialize()` method.